-If you use the REPLACE FIELDS function, all lines of the target file that are contained in the copied table will be overwritten without a confirmation prompt.
+The REPLACE FIELDS function overwrites all lines of the target file that are contained in the copied table without a confirmation prompt.
 The original file is not automatically backed up by the control before the replacement process.
 As a consequence, tables may be irreversibly damaged.

-- Back up the tables, if required, before you start the replacement - Be careful when using REPLACE FIELDS
+- ► Back up the tables, if required, before you start the replacement - ▶ Be accordingly careful when using REPLACE FIELDS